Collegiate wrestling: 20th century

-In 1902, the first intercollegiate dual meet took place between Yale University and Columbia University.
-The Eastern Intercollegiate Wrestling Association held its first tournament in 1905, which soon sparked many more wrestling tournaments for both college and university students and high school students.
-Edward Clark Gallagher, a football and track and field athlete at Oklahoma A&M College (now Oklahoma State University), launched wrestling as an official varsity sport just before World War I and with his team launched a dynasty, with undefeated matches from 1921 to 1931.
-In 1927, Raymond G. Clapp published the rules for collegiate wrestling, and the next year in 1928, the first NCAA Wrestling Championships took place on March 30 to 31 on the campus of Iowa State College.
-The rules of collegiate wrestling marked a sharp contrast to the freestyle wrestling rules of the International Amateur Wrestling Federation (IAWF) and the AAU.
+In 1903, the first intercollegiate dual meet took place between Yale and Columbia University.

+Two years later, in 1905, the Eastern Intercollegiate Wrestling Association held its first tournament, which sparked many more wrestling tournaments at both the collegiate and high school levels.

+Edward C. Gallagher, a football and track and field athlete at Oklahoma A&M College (now Oklahoma State University), launched wrestling as an official university sport just before World War I and with his team launched a dynasty, with undefeated matches from 1921 to 1931.
+In 1928, the first NCAA Wrestling Championships took place on March 30 to 31 on the campus of Iowa State College.

+The rules of collegiate wrestling marked a sharp contrast to the freestyle wrestling rules of the International Amateur Wrestling Federation (IAWF).
 From then on, collegiate wrestling emerged as a distinctly American sport.
 College and high school wrestling grew especially after the standardization of the NCAA wrestling rules, which applied early on to both collegiate and scholastic wrestling (with high school modifications).
 More colleges, universities, and junior colleges began offering dual meets and tournaments, including championships and having organized wrestling seasons.
 There were breaks in wrestling seasons because of World War I and World War II, but in the high schools especially, state association wrestling championships sprung up in different regions throughout the 1930s and 1940s.
 As amateur wrestling grew after World War II, various collegiate athletic conferences also increased the number and quality of their wrestling competition, with more wrestlers making the progression of wrestling in high school, being recruited by college coaches, and then entering collegiate competition.

 For most of the 20th century, collegiate wrestling was the most popular form of amateur wrestling in the United States, especially in the Midwest and the Southwest regions.
-The 1960s and 1970s saw major developments in collegiate wrestling, with the emergence of the United States Wrestling Federation (USWF) (now known as USA Wrestling (USAW)).
+The 1960s and 1970s saw major developments in collegiate wrestling, with the emergence of the United States Wrestling Federation (USWF) (now known as USA Wrestling).
 The USWF, with its membership of coaches, educators, and officials, became recognized eventually as the official governing body of American wrestling and as the official representative to the United States Olympic Committee, in place of the Amateur Athletic Union.

+Simon Fraser University in British Columbia, Canada has competed in NAIA wrestling since 1977, consistently producing individual champions, All-American awards, and winning the team title twice (in 1988 and 1993).
+In 2009, SFU became the first non-American NCAA member school, with their wrestling program participating in U Sports for Olympic styles and NAIA for collegiate.

 Collegiate wrestling teams compete in the NCAA national wrestling championships every year in each of the three divisions.
 The NAIA, NJCAA, and NCWA hold annual national wrestling championships as well.
 National Champion and All-American individual honors are awarded at the national championships in each of the 10 college weight classes, as well as a team title.